 To what kind of group did Jesus appear after His resurrection?
 Was it a victorious group?
 No, it was a discouraged, fearful group, painfully aware of their failure and who had lost all hope and vision for the future.
 When Jesus appeared inside the locked doors, He did not rebuke those gathered, saying, 'Oh, I am so disappointed in you!
 What failures you are!
 I invested three whole years of my life in you and look at the results!'
 What He said was, 'Peace be with you.
 As the Father has sent me, I also send you' (John 20:21).
 By this He was saying that God had not changed His plan.
 He still believed in His church and His people, and He breathed the Holy Spirit on them.
+Later, He thoroughly baptised them in the Holy Spirit.
 This group of unlikely people then proceeded to change the world!